-The Smile Education will not make any compromise/settlement agreement in the case of a person deemed unsuitable to work with children/vulnerable adults.
+The Smile Education will not make any compromise/settlement agreement in the case of a person deemed unsuitable to work with children.
 Any such agreement which contained a condition of not referring the case to the DBS would constitute a criminal offence.

-Anyone who is concerned about a child's or adult at risk's welfare or who believe that a child or adult at risk may be at risk of abuse should pass any information to the DBS or other appropriate authority as soon as possible and no longer than 24 hours after the initial concern.
+Anyone who is concerned about a child's welfare or who believes that a child may be at risk of abuse should pass any information to the DBS or other appropriate authority as soon as possible and no longer than 24 hours after the initial concern.